16 - 08 - 2021

 - Asses the additional benefits of delivery models during selection, such as the opportunity to fill or bolster any gaps of experience and knowledge within the council organisation through collaboration with others or introduce collaborative training to improve in-house skills.

 BPTW is an active participant of the Housing Forum and its Partners and Directors have contributed to many talks and events to raise the quality of housing in England.
 You can read more about their contributions to the Housing Forum and other thought pieces on our Insights page.

-Katie is a Director at BPTW.
+Katie is a Consultant for BPTW.
 She has been instrumental in the design of residential and regeneration schemes of varying scales and has recently provided architectural direction for BPTW’s growing work in Cambridge and Hertfordshire.